cozy/cozy-stack/doc/architecture.md

 All the HTTP resources will be documented with [swagger-ui](https://github.com/swagger-api/swagger-ui).

+#### HTTP status codes

+There are some HTTP status codes that are generally used in the API:

+* 200 OK, when everything is OK
+* 201 Created, when a resource was created
+* 204 No Content, when a resource was deleted
+* 400 Bad Request, when the request has some unknown parameters and the request body is not in the expected format
+* 401 Unauthorized, when the user is not authenticated
+* 403 Forbidden, when the permissions forbid this action
+* 404 Not Found, when the resouce can't be found
+* 500 Internal Server Error, when a bug occurs
+* 503 Service Unavailable, when the stack, CouchDB, Redis or Swift is unavailable.

 ### DocTypes

 Each JSON document saved in CouchDB has a field `docType` that identify the